ulises2607/cayafate-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse and my code reviewers team for provide me the tools to make this project
+For Design Inspiration I whould like to Acknowledge [Cyndy Shin](https://www.behance.net/adagio07)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>